TyniTay/Prowlers/docs/milestone1.md

 	<summary>Read</summary>

 <p>- All students and faculty use PROWL for a variety of reasons.
-The primary use is registration.
+The primary use is registration.</p>
-<p>- 95% of students and faculty surveyed stated that they were not satisfied with PROWL’s current state.
+<p>- 95% of students and faculty surveyed stated that they were not satisfied with PROWL’s current state.</p>
-<p>- PROWL is a very text-heavy, unintuitive design that not only is difficult to navigate, but also does little to cater to neurodiverse populations.
+<p>- PROWL is a very text-heavy, unintuitive design that not only is difficult to navigate, but also does little to cater to neurodiverse populations.</p>
 <p>- PROWL is currently not optimized at all for mobile users.
 There is no support or format changes when viewing the website on a phone. </p>

 </details>